-The Royal Residence A Mecca of French History A gem of late medieval architecture (a radiant and flamboyant Gothic style), the royal residence of Loches features a terraced façade overlooking a City of Art and History.
+The Royal Residence A Mecca of French History A gem of late medieval architecture (a radiant and flamboyant Gothic style), the royalresidence of Loches features at erraced façade overlooking a City of Art and History.
 Visitors enjoy a sweeping view of the Indre Valley and the vast Loches Forest.
 Many historical figures and influential women have left their marks on Loches, which was a favourite residence and recreation home for members of the House of Valois.
-It includes two parts, with structures from different periods: the residence of Louis I of Anjou (14th century), which was extended under Charles VIII and Louis XII with the Anne of Brittany residence (15th century). • Joan of Arc met Charles VII there.
+It includes two parts, with structures from different periods: the residence of Louis I of Anjou ( $14^{\text{th}}$ century), which was extended under Charles VIII and Louis XII with the Anne of Brittany residence ( $15^{\text{th}}$ century). - Joan of Arc met Charles VII there.
 After forcing the English to lift the siege of Orleans on 8 May 1429, at the end of May 1429, Joan of Arc went to meet the king who was then residing in Loches in order to convince him to receive "a worthy crown" in Reims.
-She shook off his apathy and captivated him with her charisma and persuasion. • As the queen of France, Anne of Brittany made frequent trips to the Royal City of Loches, leaving her mark on the edifice with her commission of a flamboyant Gothic style oratory.
+She shook off his apathy and captivated him with her charisma and persuasion. - As the queen of France, Anne of Brittany made frequent trips to the Royal City of Loches, leaving her mark on the edifice with her commission of a flamboyant Gothic style oratory.
 Through her court, she generated an artistic output that would leave a mark on her era.
-The decorations in the room dedicated to Anne of Brittany are a testament to her influence. • Agnes Sorel met Charles VII in 1443.
+The decorations in the room dedicated to Anne of Brittany are a testament to her influence. - Agnes Sorel met Charles VII in 1443.
 From a small Picardy nobility, she was the next in line at the court of the Duchess of Anjou and captivated the king with her beauty and wit.
 Charles VII brought her into the service of his wife, Marie d'Anjou, and she became his favourite.
-THE GREAT HOURS OF ANNE OF BRITTANY n 1508, Anne of Brittany ordered a painting by the Tours native Jean Bourdichon (1457-1521), who was a "painter and valet to the king".
-Bourdichon created this masterpiece comprising 476 pages and 337 border illuminations known as The Great Hours of Anne of Brittany.
-This book of prayers is a summary of the fauna and flora that Anne enjoyed every day in the Amboise, Blois, and Loches gardens.
+THEGREATHOURS OF ANNE OF BRITTANY In 1508, Anne of Brittany ordered a painting by the Tours native Jean Bourdichon (1457-1521), who was a "painter and valet to the king".
+Bourdichon created this master piece comprising 476 pages and 337 border illuminations known as The Great Hours of Anne of Brittany.
+Thisbookofprayers is a summary of the fauna and flora that Anneenjoyedevery dayinthe Amboise, Blois, and Loches gardens.
 At once a spiritual book and a natural encyclopedia, this artefact is part of a display that brings life to its images.

 This facsimile dating from 1841 and printed in just a few copies is kept in the collections of the Royal City.
-It will be presented to visitors this year, having been beautifully restored by Olivier Maupin, restorer of old books and graphic documents and founder of the Training Centre for the Restoration of Written Heritage (CFRPE).
+This book was beautifully restored by Olivier Maupin, a restorer of old books and graphic documents and founder of the Training Centre for the Restoration of Written Heritage (CFRPE).